learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Rest.md

 ]
 ```

 All in all, we have now built a simple API with the ability to list, create, update and delete todo list items.
-One can test the API by starting the Django development server using ``` python manage. py runserver ``` and visiting http://localhost:8000/todos/ in a web browser.
+One can test the API by starting the Django development server using ``` python3 manage.py runserver ``` and visiting http://localhost:8000/todos/ in a web browser.

 ### Extra Resources